 You will critically review current and prospective developments in the digitalisation of criminal justice (e.g., video depositions, paperless courtrooms, shared databases, and electronic offender management).

-There are two optional modules in semester two.
+There are three optional modules in semester two.
 You can choose from one of the following:

 Investigating Homicide - MSc CJP

 You will explore and critically assess the multiple issues relating to the most serious of crimes, including investigation, evidence gathering, forensic work, attending to the victim, hearings and trials, and interacting with the public and the media.